marianokamp/neartime/Readme.md

 impact a small number of events and even for those the majority may be reconciled within in seconds, but it may necessary to consider if some events may only be processed after days or weeks or may get lost completely.

+FIXME:

 Obviously the write oriented approach makes querying easier and vice versa.
 The overall complexity of the query oriented approach is smaller, but given that it shifts the harder part of the logic to the query side it is necessary to consider the tools and skills available on the query side.
+In particular keeping a service API in mind to support operational systems, e.g. providing current status and history, as well as analytical access patterns using SQL.

+## Futher considerations

+### Concurrency issues

+#### Report isolation

 ### Storing the events in HBase
 Given the distributed nature of the event emissions and anticipated large volumes of events, the data would be transmitted through Kafka and stored in HBase.

-### Concurrency issues
-#### Report isolation
+FXIME:
+- O(1) access
+- Distributed
+- Consistency on row level

 ### Access complexity

+### Short and long term persistence

+FIXME:
+- 10 days, 10 years
+- first strike search: status/history
+- stepwise refined search: research support case

+- Lily Indexer
+- Consolidation and compaction of events, potentially based on milestones

-### Candidates for alternative approaches
+## Candidates for alternative approaches

-- RDBMS
+### RDBMS

+FIXME:
+API complexity a little lower.
+Single node limitations.
+Connect by.
+ACID.

+### Graph DB

+FIXME:
+What product doesn't cling to the notion of being single node and is widely used in the industry and with professional support, ideally lives in the Hadoop ecosystem.

+Does it make it easier to find connect graphs?
+No. Still the vertices must be found, indices must be maintained.

+API complexity much lower.
+ACID.

-- Global Sequences
+#### Global Sequences
+Holding up, killing the neartime aspect.
+Transfering the issue.
+FIXME

-- Global fully qualified composite keys
+#### Global fully qualified composite keys

+#### Global ID
 Using some global ID in the payload to associate events is often not straight forward.
 For one all systems that are part of the processing must be able to emit such global IDs and you may not have that much control over them.
 But also, non-trivial processes may cross boundaries, that are not captured by a single ID.